 Boston Nursing Home Abuse Lawyers

-Nursing home neglect may be more difficult to recognize at times.
-Neglect often happens when a nursing home fails to provide adequate care or act in some way.
-The nursing home may have delivered the wrong course of treatment or skipped essential steps of care, resulting in the patient's injury or death.
+Although signs of physical abuse are often noticeable, nursing home neglect may be more difficult to recognize at times.
+Neglect often happens when a Boston nursing home fails to provide adequate care or act in some way.
+The nursing home may have skipped essential steps of care, resulting in the patient's injury or death.
 Discovering a nursing home failed to maintain treatment records or made a medication error are red flags.
 Failure to observe and report a patient's textbook symptoms is also neglect and can delay necessary medical care.

 In some of the worst cases, nursing home neglect and abuse can lead to emotional withdrawal along with serious physical symptoms.
-For instance, the patient may not be able to communicate what happened or may be fearful.
-Physical symptoms may include infection, bed sores, illness, broken bones, head injuries and even death.
+For instance, your loved one may be fearful and unable to communicate what happened to them.
+Physical symptoms may include infection, bed sores, illness, broken bones or head injuries.

 Nursing home patients can also wander off and fall when there is no supervision.
 These falls are always serious because nursing home patients are used to sitting and have weakened muscles.
 When a patient falls, nursing homes have a responsibility to quickly respond and transport the patient to a hospital for medical care.

-When your loved one is physically injured, you want to act.
+When your loved one is harmed, it’s not only important to remove them from harm’s way, but it’s vital to ensure it never happens again – to anyone.
 Our Boston personal injury lawyers can advise you on your legal rights.
-We will launch an investigation and determine if the nursing home breached its duty of care and caused the patient's injuries or death.
-We are experienced at working closely with law enforcement and the state of Massachusetts, which licenses and certifies health care facilities.
+We can launch an investigation to determine if the nursing home breached its duty of care, resulting in your loved one's injuries or wrongful death.
+We are experienced at investigating injuries and working with law enforcement and the state of Massachusetts, which licenses and certifies health care facilities.

 Investigation must begin immediately.
 After an incident, a nursing home may reassign staff, nurses and doctors involved in the patient’s care, with a goal of impeding an investigation.
-Documents can be revised in violation of state law.
+Documents can be revised or destroyed in violation of state law.
 Evidence may also be moved off-site or sanitized by cleaning services.
+We work to ensure this doesn’t happen.

 - Medication errors